adamsilver/fdpb/03-Book-A-Flight.md

 To solve the last problem we need to decide on what the core experience will be.
 Will it be a text box or select box?
 On balance, it seems prudent for us to use the select box.
 But you may take a different tact depending on the context of your own problem.

-Here's what this looks before it's enhanced:
+Here's how it looks before we enhance it:

 ![Image here](/etc/)